marcoabensur/robot-sumo-simulator/README.md

 The simulator have the following functionalities: distance sensor simulation, line sensor simulation, motor simulation, bluetooth simulation, start module simulation, buzzer simulation, button and led simulaiton, and RF radio simulation.

+The aim of this project is to allow robot sumo programmers to test their codes, without depending on the hardware or mechanical structure of the robot.
+Also to build a code-independant plataform that would be easy to port to another hardware if needed.

+The project also includes a state machine code generator (QM tool).
+This allows programmers to focous on the high level behaviour of the robot, while the state machine low level is done automatically.

 The code was based on QP™ Real-Time Embedded Frameworks (RTEFs) from https://www.state-machine.com/.
 In this makefile we give a rough view of the usage.
 But for a complete understanding it is recomended to read the official docs and [videos](https://www.youtube.com/@StateMachineCOM)

 ![](https://media.giphy.com/media/wbGX082h14XFiaeMeW/giphy.gif)